tnichols217/notes/AIQS 100/Thi Bui - The Best We Could Do/Close Reading Paper Outline.md

 # Thesis Ideas

-- In *The Best We Could Do*, Thi Bui directly grapples with the
+- In *The Best We Could Do*, Thi Bui directly grapples with the conflict of truth both

 # Evidence Ideas